CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Ethics Statement

 \section{Ethics Statement}

 All data used in CricBench is derived from publicly available sports statistics.
-No personal private information (PII) of players or fans is included.
+No personally identifiable information (PII) of players or fans is included beyond what is already in the public domain.
 The dataset is intended solely for research purposes to advance the field of specialized Text-to-SQL generation.